 I’m sorry for the late posting today!
-I’ve spent the last day taking care of Tyler, who managed to split his lower lip at daycare yesterday.
+I’ve spent the last day taking care of the little one, who managed to split his lower lip at daycare yesterday.
 Apparently, he was pushing a push toy outside and fell.
 He has a small cut inside his mouth, and another small cut on the outside of his lower lip.

 I couldn’t tell if he needed stitches or not, so I spoke with the nurse at the pediatrician’s office twice.
 She said to check if the skin was coming together, or if there was a space.
 Unfortunately, I really couldn’t tell.